Sreyan88/BioAug/README.md

 ![Proposed Methodology](./assets/bioaug.jpeg)

-### Steps to generating data augmentations from BioAug
+### Steps to generate data augmentations from BioAug

 1. Instal dependencies using:
 ```